 11. Stay Focused on What You Want

 Dismiss thoughts of failure and uncertainty and stay focused on the vision of what you want to accomplish.
 Spend some time imagining in detail what it will be like to achieve your desired outcome.
 Once you have a detailed life-like movie of that outcome playing in your mind along with the wonderful feelings that it produces, that’s where you want to stay emotionally.
 That’s the emotional reality that you want to create in the present.
-When you have the emotional charge of what you intent to manifest in the present, you’ll have the motivation to do the things necessary to accomplish your goal.
+When you have the emotional charge of what you intend to manifest in the present, you’ll have the motivation to do the things necessary to accomplish your goal.

 In addition, your subconscious and the Law of Attraction will also be at work in helping you achieve your goal.
 Your subconscious mind represents the majority of your mental capacity and it contains all the experiences of your life.
-Therefore, it is very reliable source for solutions and guidance.
+Therefore, it is a very reliable source for solutions and guidance.
 This is where our intuition (or gut feelings) comes from.
 It is produced in our subconscious and articulated in our conscious mind.

 The Law of Attraction states that what you think about you bring about.
 So it’s very important that you choose your thoughts carefully.
 The LofA has worked so many times in my life in both bad and good ways depending on the focus of my thoughts that it’s impossible to ignore and exciting to embrace.